What Peter Attia's Audience Actually Cares About

 "I've been on HRT for 25 years.
 It has improved my life..."
 Women sharing positive experiences with hormone replacement therapy, countering fear-based narratives.

-We found 124 skeptical or critical comments (1.2% of total).
-This is notably higher than Huberman's 0.4%, reflecting the more debate-oriented audience.
+Critics focus on LDL/cholesterol science, carnivore diet dismissal, healthcare system costs, and premium content paywalls.
+We found 124 skeptical or critical comments (1.2% of total), notably higher than Huberman's 0.4%, reflecting a more debate-oriented audience.

 Significant pushback on the "LDL is causal for CVD" position.
 Viewers cite lean mass hyper-responders, Dave Feldman's research, and question whether insulin resistance is the real driver.